Orders of Service

 THE PRAYERS OF THE PEOPLE

-For all people in their daily life, work, and play.
-As we enter the spring season, we pray for Toronto Island residents and all those visiting this “thin place” – may each one reconnect with the earth and be refreshed and renewed;
+Intercessor: For all people in their daily life, work, and play.
+In this winter season, we pray for all those visiting Toronto Island – may they reconnect with the earth and be refreshed and renewed;

 People: For our families, friends, and neighbours, and for all those who are alone.